-The Board's objective in setting the Group's remuneration policies is to provide maximum stakeholder benefit from the retention of a high quality Board and executive team.
-This is achieved by remunerating directors and executives fairly and appropriately based on relevant market benchmarking data and the linking of executive remuneration to the Group's financial and operating performance in order to align with shareholder wealth creation.
+The Board's objective in setting the Group's remuneration policies is to provide maximum stakeholder benefit from the retention of a high-quality forward-thinking Board and executive team.
+This is achieved by remunerating directors and executives fairly and appropriately based on relevant market benchmarking data and the linking of executive remuneration to the Group's strategy and financial and operating performance in order to align with shareholder wealth creation.

 The Nomination and Remuneration Committee is responsible for determining the remuneration for the non-executive directors, with the maximum aggregate amount approved by shareholders.
-The non-executive directors receive their remuneration by way of directors' fees only (including statutory superannuation) and are not able to participate in the executive incentive schemes.
+The non-executive directors receive their remuneration by way of directors' fees (including statutory superannuation) and are not able to participate in the executive incentive schemes.
 There are no director retirement benefits other than statutory superannuation.

-The Nomination and Remuneration Committee is responsible for reviewing and determining the remuneration and incentive arrangements for the executives.
-The Nomination and Remuneration Committee obtains market benchmarking data from an independent external adviser to assist in determining market remuneration levels.
-The remuneration and incentive arrangements have been structured to ensure that performance is fairly rewarded and to attract, motivate and retain a high quality executive team.
+The Nomination and Remuneration Committee is responsible for reviewing and determining the remuneration and incentive arrangements for executives.
+The Nomination and Remuneration Committee obtains market benchmarking data from independent external advisers to assist in determining market remuneration levels.
+The remuneration and incentive arrangements have been structured to ensure that performance is fairly rewarded and to attract, motivate and retain a high quality executive team, capable of implementing the Group's strategy.

-The Group has an equity based remuneration scheme for executives which was approved by shareholders in 2008.
-For details of the scheme, refer to the Remuneration Report.
+The Group has an equity-based remuneration scheme for executives which was approved by shareholders in 2008.
+For details of the scheme, refer to the FY19 Remuneration Report.
 In accordance with the rules of the scheme, participants must not enter into any transactions or arrangements (whether through the use of derivatives or otherwise) which reduces or limits the economic risk of participating in the scheme.

-For details of the Group's remuneration policies and disclosures, refer to the Remuneration Report included in the Annual Report.
+For details of the Group's remuneration policies and disclosures, refer to the FY19 Remuneration Report included in the Annual Report.